agenisea/changesim-impact-analysis-agent/README.md

 ## 🛠️ How It Works

 1. Enter a **role/team** and a **proposed change** in the sidebar form
-2. The agent calls an OpenAI model through the [Vercel AI SDK](https://ai-sdk.dev/) using a strict Zod schema
+2. The agent calls an OpenAI model through the [AI SDK](https://ai-sdk.dev/) using a strict Zod schema
 3. The response is validated, risk-scored, and rendered as an interactive report artifact
    - Example: _“Sales team will need retraining on the new CRM, expect short-term productivity dips, schedule hands-on workshops to smooth adoption.”_